Data room permissions explained hero.

 Create folders before you upload documents.
 A clean structure makes permission management much simpler.
 You set permissions at the folder level, not the file level.
 When you add a new document to a folder, it automatically gets the folder's permission settings.

-A standard folder structure for a fundraising data room looks like this: Overview / Financials / Legal / Product / Team / Customers.
+A standard folder structure for a data room looks like this: Overview / Financials / Legal / Product / Team / Customers.
 For a partnership data room, you'd adjust based on what's relevant - sometimes Product and GTM matter more than Legal in early conversations.

 Step 3 - configure access by user or group

-Most VDR platforms let you create groups - "Seed investors," "Legal reviewers," "Strategic partners" - and apply permissions to the whole group at once.
+Most VDR platforms let you create groups "Seed investors," "Legal reviewers," "Strategic partners", and apply permissions to the whole group at once.
 This is more efficient than configuring each user individually and reduces the risk of inconsistency.

 In Ellty Data Room Plus plan, group visitor permissions let you manage cohorts of reviewers with consistent settings.
 For smaller processes, individual user permissions on the Data Room plan work fine.